rikfaith/urpower/README.md

 In the future, it should be possible to:
 * power cycle a system, using IPMI (if available)
 * power off a system using IPMI while leaving the PDU outlet on
+* have a system with IPMI, but without a PDU